asivas/ngx-thermal-print/README.md

 1. WEBUSB API (No drivers needed.
 Only works with Chrome and Opera with USB connection)

 2. WebPRNT (http)

+3. Network (NetworkDriver) — TCP/IP network printing requires a backend (e.g., Node.js) that receives the printer's IP and port and sends the print data to the physical printer.
+The driver in the browser sends the bytes to the backend, which handles the actual printer communication

 ## Print Language Drivers